Alerting & On-Call — Observability & Reliability

 Key Points for GitOps & Infrastructure as Code

-- Git as the single source of truth for both application and infrastructure configuration
+- Git as the single source of truth for both application and infrastructure config

-- Declarative infrastructure — define what you want, not how to get there
+- Declarative infrastructure: define the desired state, not how to get there

 - Pull-based GitOps (ArgoCD, Flux) vs push-based IaC (Terraform apply in CI)

-- Drift detection — continuous reconciliation ensures actual state matches desired state
+- Drift detection through continuous reconciliation, keeping actual state in line with desired state

 - Infrastructure changes go through the same PR review process as application code